 Not everyone has access to a computer, especially since iPads and tablets are commonly used in place of computers.
 That’s why it’s important to highlight the fact that a computer isn’t necessary to fix these types of iOS device problems.

-On the other hand, if you do have computer access, the solutions are much easier and we’ve given you some examples of those too.
+On the other hand, if you do have computer access, the solutions are much easier with StarzSoft KeyPass.
+It has been approved the most effective method to reset a locked iPad.